Joel Zumaya: Detroit Tigers (2006–2011)

 Zumaya's future was then clouded by injury: in May 2007, he ruptured a tendon in his hand, requiring surgery and 12 weeks rehab.
 On August 2, 2007, the Tigers activated Zumaya from the 15-day disabled list after not playing since May 1.
 The next day, he made his first major league appearance following the injury, pitching to one batter in a game against the Cleveland Indians.

 Zumaya sustained another injury, this time to his shoulder, during the 2007 offseason.
 While helping his father move some boxes in the attic at his father's home in advance of a fire approaching the area, a 50 to 60 lb box fell on his right (pitching) shoulder, separating it.

 He was placed on the 60-day disabled list at the start of the 2008 season.
 After appearing in six successful minor league rehab games for the Single-A Lakeland Flying Tigers and Triple-A Toledo Mud Hens, Zumaya rejoined the Tigers on June 20, 2008.

 Zumaya was placed on the 15-day DL with a sore right shoulder on March 27, 2009.
 He was reactivated by the end of April; however, he was placed back on the 15-day DL following a July 18 appearance against the New York Yankees, where it was reported he could barely move his right (throwing) arm.
 Zumaya had surgery in August, ending his season.

 On June 28, 2010, Zumaya injured his elbow in the eighth inning, while pitching against the Minnesota Twins' Delmon Young at Target Field.
 He was in obvious pain and needed assistance walking off the field.
 The next day an MRI revealed he had a non-displaced fracture of the olecranon.
 Doctors said it would take four months to heal, ending his season.

 Zumaya missed the entire 2011 season after undergoing exploratory surgery on his right elbow on May 10.
-While the surgery, performed by Dr. James Andrews found no new damage, it was determined that the screw inserted during his previous surgery needed to be replaced.
+While the surgery, performed by James Andrews found no new damage, it was determined that the screw inserted during his previous surgery needed to be replaced.
 He was unable to recover sufficiently to return to the team that season, his last before being able to enter free agency for the 2012 season.